 Values, voice and citizenship: co-design and evaluation of digital mental health interventions that promote human values

-- Producing and testing frameworks and methods to systematically discover, analyse, incorporate values into the design of digital mental health tools.
+- Creating and testing methods to systematically incorporate values into the design of digital mental health tools.

-- Investigating users’ perspectives on how the design of particular mental health tools interact with societal factors to meet or marginalise the care needs of different groups of individuals, with a view to inspire more equitable tools.
+- Exploring how the design of mental health tools interacts with societal factors to address or marginalise care for different groups.

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING